 - Simple: This dish is as easy to make as blending garlic butter, layering butter and snails, and baking.
 It takes only a few minutes of active work but feels so fancy that it will seem like you took hours to prepare it.

 - “Travel” to France: If you’ve ever wanted a taste of France, this Escargot Recipe is the way to try it.
-You won’t get much for French than a delicious snail covered in garlic and parsley butter.
+You won’t get much more French than a delicious snail covered in garlic and parsley butter.
 And you’ll be hooked on French food forever more!

 - White Wine: Any dry wine will do.
 Chardonnay is the recommended wine to drink with escargot, so you could also prepare the recipe with it if desired.

-Tools
+Tools You’ll Need

 - Pastry Brush

-- Baking Sheet
+- Baking Sheet & Oven Mitt

-How to Make this Recipe
+How to Make This Recipe

 Expert Tips